Finite Stature in Artin groups: Finite stature in triangle Artin groups

 \end{proof}

-We now summarize what we have proven in this subsection. \begin{cor} The Artin group $G_{MNP}$ where $M,N,P\geq 3$ are odd has finite stature with respect to $\{A\}$, where $A$ is as described in Theorem~\ref{thm:splitting}. \end{cor}
+We now summarize what we have proven in this subsection. \begin{prop} The Artin group $G_{MNP}$ where $M,N,P\geq 3$ are odd has finite stature with respect to $\{A\}$, where $A$ is as described in Theorem~\ref{thm:splitting}. \end{prop}

 \begin{proof} When $M=N=P=3$, the statement follows from Proposition~\ref{lem:333}.
 The case where $M=N=3$, and $P=2p+1\geq 5$ follows from Lemma~\ref{lem:33(2p+1)} and Lemma~\ref{lem: finitely many colored graphs}.
 The case where $M=3$, $N=2n+1\geq 5$, and $P=2p+1\geq 5$ follows from Lemma~\ref{lem:3(2n+1)(2p+1)} and Lemma~\ref{lem: finitely many colored graphs}.
 Finally, the case where $M=2m+1\geq 5$, $N=2n+1\geq 5$, and $P=2p+1\geq 5$ is a consequence of Lemma~\ref{lem:three odd} and Lemma~\ref{lem: finitely many colored graphs}. \end{proof} We note that the residual finiteness of $G_{333}$ follows from \cite{Squier87}.
 The residual finiteness of $G_{MNP}$ where $M,N,P\geq 5$ was proven in \cite{JankiewiczArtinRf}.
 However, the methods of \cite{JankiewiczArtinRf} do not cover the cases where one or two of $M,N,P$ are equal $3$.